-", , , was not an assertion. , , of any legislative power.
-It was a common-law right which inheres to the owner and operator of land."
-228
+". . .was not an assertion. . .of any legislative power.
+It was a common-law right which inheres to the owner and operator of land." $^{228}$

-The Authority right to impose restrictions on its airline tenants in the interest of noise abatement has been challenged in one case.
-Port of New York Authority v.
-Eastern Airlines, Inc. et al.229 The litigation arose out of the objection by an airline to following a temporary ban which the Authority had placed on jet aircraft using a recently completed runway at LaGuardia Airport until the construction of a second runway was also completed.
-The Authority wanted to avoid the concentration of jet noise that would have resulted from the use of the one runway alone.
+The Authority right to impose restrictions on its airline tenants in the interest of noise abatement has been challenged in one case, Port of New York Authority v.
+Eastern Airlines, Inc. et al. The litigation arose out of the objection by an airline to following a temporary ban which the Authority had placed on jet aircraft using a recently completed runway at LaGuardia Airport until the construction of a second runway was also completed.
+The Authority wanted to avoid the concentration of jet hoise that would have resulted from the use of the one runway alone.
 The airline contended that the Authority restriction invaded a field preempted by Congress and although the Authority conceded that Congress had preempted, to a great extent, the field of air traffic regulation, it argued that Congress had not ousted an airport operator of jurisdiction to control the use of its facilities.
-The Authority asserted that a corollary to the Supreme Court holding in the Griggs case230 must be that an airport operator possesses the right to protect himself from possible liability by limiting the use that aircraft can make of his runways.
+The Authority asserted that a corollary to the Supreme Court holding in the Griggs case must be that an airport operator possesses the right to protect himself from possible liability by limiting the use that aircraft can make of his runways.
 Acceptance of the airline position would, the Port Authority argued, create an impossible situation for airport operators since in certain instances only by restricting the use of jet aircraft at their airports can such operators avoid monetary liability to property owners aggrieved by aircraft noise.
-The court ruled in favor of the Authority holding, first, that its prohibition was reasonable; second, that the prohibition neither conflicted, nor interfered with the FAA ability to control air traffic; and, finally, that the Authority was entitled to injunctive relief without specifically showing irreparable damage or loss.
+The court ruled in favor of the Authority holding, first, that its prohibition was reasonable; second, that the prohibition neither conflicted nor interfered with the FAA ability to control air traffic; and, finally, that the Authority was entitled to injunctive relief without specifically showing irreparable damage or loss.

 At the time that jet service was initiated at Washington National Airport (DCA), agreement was reached between the operator of the airport (the FAA) and the airlines that jet service would not be scheduled at the airport between the hours of 10:00 p.m. and 7:00 a.m.
 This agreement continues in force to date.
-In addition, the FAA has promulgated as a policy decision for Washington National Airport that "Air carriers will not be permitted to operate a new aircraft type into DCA unless the new aircraft is quieter and results on an average day in tess emissions on a per-passenger-seat basis than the aircraft it replaced and is to be used for service within the range of the short-haul provisions of this policy."
-231 ordinance, upheld the ordinance as within the municipality's home rule power to regulate municipally owned public utilities, and a municipally owned airport is classified as a public utility.
+In addition, the FAA has promulgated as a policy decision for Washington National Airport that "Air carriers will not be permitted to operate a new aircraft type into DCA unless the new aircraft is quieter and results on an average day in less emissions on a per-passenger-scat basis than the aircraft it replaced and is to be used for service within the range of the short-haul provisions of this policy."

 The Santa Monica, California, City Council adopted a 7:00 p.m. to 9:00 a.m. curfew on business jet operations at the city-owned Santa Monica Municipal Airport.
 This was an extension of a curfew that was in force from 11:00 p.m. to 7:00 a.m.
 The original curfew was upheld in Stagg v.
-Municipal Court of Santa Monica.232 The court, finding no conflict between Federal and state statutes and the local
+Municipal Court of Santa Monica.
+The court, finding no conflict between Federal and State statutes and the local ordinance, upheld the ordinance as within the municipality's home rule power to regulate municipally owned public utilities, and a municipally owned airport is classified as a public utility.